IanGongwer/DataStructures-Algorithms/README.md

 # DSA
-A list of algorithms that I have programmed and learned about throughout the years.
+A list of data structures and algorithms that I have programmed and learned about throughout the years.